-- The student may only participate in the elective and concentration components after he/she has passed the required prior courses as stated in the course catalogue and/or course manual - 2.
+- 1. The student may only participate in the elective and concentration components after he/she has passed the required prior courses as stated in the course catalogue and/or course manual. - 2.
+Within the order of exams set out in Article 5.3, the examiner of a course may waive the prerequisites from paragraph 1 if the student has shown that the student has acquired this knowledge otherwise.
+The waiver expires at the end of the academic year and if the student has not passed the course, the student must again meet the entrance requirements.
+A waiver can only be provided once by an examiner. - 3.
 The student may only participate in the concentration components after he/she has passed all core courses and the course(s) marked as prerequisite for the chosen concentration.